hexiaofeng/poolnetty/README.md

 State:
 ------
-23-Feb-2014 - Under development but for the adventurous there is code that can be run but no stability guarantees are given.
-A lot of it is typed in but the test coverage is way down.
+08-Mar-2014 - Under development but for the adventurous there is code that can be run but no stability guarantees are given.
+The test coverage is only 76%.
 (This is not a release.)

 Building: